3 Reasons Environmental Activists Should Get an Environmental MBA

 Why?
-Because environmental activists and traditional business professionals are often understood to stand on opposites ends of a spectrum, either actively opposed to each other or at least uninterested in the priorities of the other.
-The narrative goes something like this: environmental activists care about environmental health, social equity, and community development while business professionals care about profit, end of story.
+Because environmental activism and traditional business practices are often understood to exist on opposites ends of a spectrum.
+The narrative goes something like this: environmental activists care about environmental health, social equity, and community development while business professionals care about profit—end of story.

 She also may not be thinking about life as a CEO because there is such a small percentage of female role models for her in the world of business.

 Either way, it’s time to share some powerful reasons why all aspiring environmental activists, especially women in sustainability (or those who hope to be one day), need to make business school a top priority.

-In order to get a sustainable world, we need healthy businesses.
+In order to achieve sustainable development, we need healthy businesses.
 If you’re an environmental activist with a desire to change the world for the better, it’s time to engage with the power of business and use the world of sustainable business to create regenerative ripples of growth and health across all sectors and communities.

-In a recent piece written for Sustainability: The Journal of Record, Dr. Eban Goodstein, founder of Bard’s MBA in Sustainability, talks about power networks and how they relate to sustainability efforts:
+In a piece written for Sustainability: The Journal of Record, Dr. Eban Goodstein, founder of the MBA in Sustainability at Bard College, talks about power networks and how they relate to sustainability efforts:

 “Alan Atkission says sustainability professionals need to “play with power.”
 Note his triple meaning: play with power (be creative and have fun in the work you do); play with power (don’t waste your career time or your network building with people who don’t have power); and play with power (bring your own power to the game).”

-Chelsea Mozen knew that she had to play with power.
-While enrolled in Bard's sustainable MBA program, she used her capstone project in Bard’s MBA in Sustainabilty to work with Etsy, a major internet retailer, in the development of a new program, Etsy Solar, that uses carbon finance to help their network of 1.6 million sellers, employees, and other stakeholders install solar.
+Chelsea Mozen '15 knew that she had to play with power.
+While enrolled in Bard's sustainable MBA program, she used her capstone project to work with Etsy in the development of a new program, Etsy Solar, that uses carbon finance to help their network of 1.6 million sellers, employees, and other stakeholders install solar.
 Under the new program, Etsy will utilize verified emissions reductions from the solar installations to work toward the goal of net zero emissions.

 In order to do this type of work, aspiring environmentalists, like Chelsea, need to understand business fundamentals, like accounting, marketing, finance, operations, and supply chain management, plus niche environmental subjects like impact finance, sustainability consulting, and measuring corporate sustainability metrics, to name a few.
 They must be prepared to beat business professionals at the existing game, running or working for businesses that are able to make a profit while directly helping address a social or environmental challenge.
 It's the kind of education you can only get at one of the top sustainability MBA programs in the world: Bard Graduate Programs in Sustainability.

 Aspiring environmentalists are perfectly poised to engage this new, greener economy.
 The most successful people in the new economy will be those who are able to see business opportunities where the world now sees sustainability challenges.
-According to Sue Whelan, Leicester City CEO and participant in the Future Economy Project at HBR, “there’s $12 trillion in business opportunities for solving sustainability challenges.”
+According to Sue Whelan, Leicester City CEO and participant in the Future Economy Project at HBR, “There’s $12 trillion in business opportunities for solving sustainability challenges.”
 This is exactly the kind of forward-thinking vision and insights you'll gain from earning an environmental MBA.

-As the business community continues to figure out how to be more sustainable and moves toward a more sustainable way of thinking, passionate and compassionate leaders are needed to help inspire the reluctant or unimaginative.
+As the business community continues to figure out how to be more sustainable and moves toward a more sustainable way of thinking, passionate and compassionate sustainability leaders are needed to help inspire the reluctant or unimaginative.

 Our goal for the future?
 We want that young girl in her treehouse to dream of being a sustainable CEO, taking organizations by storm, championing workplace sustainability, teaching others how to be sustainable, and using her vision and leadership to change the world.

 If you were once that young girl, and you’ve thought that your passion for the environment destined you for a life working for a wildlife sanctuary or in community development, don’t rule out the idea of business school because it may sound boring, male-dominated, or old-fashioned.
-It might be just the thing you need to maximize your impact for the better.
+An environmental MBA might be just the thing you need to maximize your impact for the better.